CosAnca/nucleum/README.md

 `task-config.js`

 This file exposes per-task configuration and overrides.
 At minimum, you just need to set the task to `true` to enable the task with its default configuration.
-If you wish to configure a task, provide a configuation object instead.
+If you wish to configure a task, provide a configuration object instead.

-* Any task may be disabled by setting the value to `false`.
+- Any task may be disabled by setting the value to `false`.
 For example, if your project has its own handling HTML and template engine (WordPress, Craft, etc), you'll want to set `html` to `false` in your task-config.
-* All asset tasks have an `extensions` option that can be used to overwrite the ones that are processed and watched.
+- All asset tasks have an `extensions` option that can be used to overwrite the ones that are processed and watched.

-See [task config defaults](gulpfile.js/lib/task-defaults.js) for a closer look.
+See [task config defaults](./gulpfile.js/lib/task-defaults.js) for a closer look.
 All configuration objects will be merged with these defaults.
 Note that `array` options are replaced rather than merged or concatenated.

 ### browserSync